oderwat/BearHunter/README.md

 Lets you globally search for notes and use system wide hot-keys with the Bear notes taking application.

-## Available Hot-Keys
+## Hot-Key

-There is currently just one hot-key defined which brings Bear to the front, resets it's state and focus the search field.
-You need to assign the keys you like to this.
-I use CMD+ALT+B.
+There is currently just one hot-key defined.
+It brings Bear to the front, resets it's state and focus the search field.
+You need to assign the key you want to use inside of the workflow.
+I personally use `Command+Alt+b` for the key combination.

 ## The global Bear Notes Search